 • Denying the consequences of poor judgment and the lives of those the addict is responsible for (e.g., taking drugs before operating on a patient; drinking before flying a plane full of passengers; presenting a closing statement for a criminal offense with a hangover)

 If you think you or a loved one might have a problem with drugs or alcohol, get help.
 There is no shame in getting help for this disease.
 Millions of brilliant people have gone through the program and lived to tell about it.
 Their stories are an inspiration to everyone.
 Help is available all around you.
+To get the ball rolling, sometimes all it takes is one small step such as any one of these:

 • Ask a trusted friend or peer if he or she thinks you have a problem.